ramnoob/dicom-tag-classifier-ImageJ/README.md

 - **File Management**: Option to overwrite, rename, or cancel file operations when a file with the same name already exists in the destination directory.

 ## Usage
-1. **Installation**: Copy the DICOM Classifier Plugin JAR file into the "plugins" directory of your ImageJ installation.
+1. **Installation**: Download the `DICOM_Classifier-X.X.X.jar` file into the "plugins" directory of your ImageJ installation.
 2. **Launch ImageJ**: Open ImageJ or restart if it's already running to load the plugin.
 3. **Activate Plugin**: Navigate to the "Plugins" menu in ImageJ and select "DICOM Classifier" to activate the plugin.
-4. **Configure**: Use the plugin interface to configure the classification settings, including directory structure, filtering criteria, and file management options.
+4. **Configure**: Configure: Use the plug-in interface to configure classification settings such as directory structure, filtering criteria, etc.
 5. **Classify**: Start the classification process from the plugin interface to organize DICOM files into the specified directories.
 6. **Monitor**: Monitor the progress of the classification process and view any error or warning messages within ImageJ.

 ## Dependencies
 - ImageJ: Java-based image processing software.
+This plug-in supports the Windows version; the MacOS version currently has a flawed GUI.
-- Fiji: An ImageJ distribution with additional plugins and features, often used in scientific image analysis.
+- Fiji: A distribution that adds plug-ins and features to ImageJ, often used for scientific image analysis; supports both Windows and MacOS versions.

 ## License
 This plugin is licensed under the [MIT License](LICENSE).